d0nk3yhm/fxp_edit/README.md

 ------------------------------------------------------------------------------

-vstplugin.py and aeffect.py is based on PyVST, and is licensed under GPL-3.0
+vstplugin.py and aeffect.py is based on PyVST (https://github.com/mbrucher/PyVST) , and is licensed under GPL-3.0
+- (added functionallity)

 #License: